evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 457mm, and the rear discs are 432mm.
+The front discs are 457 mm, and the rear discs are 432 mm.

 ### Regenerative Braking